bartdebever/GD7/Portfolio/content/post/concept/index.md

 The end product of this project will be multiple gameplay systems that work together to create one first person stealth game.

+These are the scripts I expect to be developed within this project:

+### Guard AI

+The AI and statemachine that drives the guard to perform actions.
+These actions (movement, attack, etc) can be specified by the developer.

+### Suspicious object

+Defines a specific object, how much alert it gives and how long it takes for a guard to inspect the object.

+This script can be put on objects like cans that a player can throw at the enemy, the player themselves, guns or things the player can interact with.

+### Simple detection

+A simple form of detection that the guards can do to spot objects.
+This should be replaceable by the developer but I want to at least supply a default.

+### Global settings

+Modifiers that guards' statistics get to make the gameplay more and less difficult.
+This also should allow the developer to easily implement difficult and an assist mode.

 # STILL IN PROGRESS